Collective identity: In social psychology

 Social psychologists had interest in concepts of identity and individuality since its early days, tracing as far back as the work of George Mead.
 His theories focused on the relationship between individual identity and society.
 He theorizes a chicken-and-egg relationship between society and identity.
 Preexisting social structure and conditions shape a person's identity, which in turn, interacts with others and shapes the new and emerging social structure.

 More contemporarily, Polletta and Jasper defined collective identity as “an individual’s cognitive, moral, and emotional connections with a broader community, category, practice, or institution.”
 The collective identity of a group are often expressed through the group's cultures and traditions.
 The origin of the identity can be from within the group or outside the group, but ultimately, a collective identity is only formed upon the group members’ acceptance of the identity.
 Though defining collective identity to be a self-central concept, they emphasize on its distinction from concepts like ideology, motivation, and personal identity.

 Not to be confused with social identity theory or self-categorization theory, collective identity focuses on the identity of the group as a whole, while the other theories focus on the identity of an individual's association with a group. to 2013.

 On contrast to traditional social psychologists, significant number of discursive researchers have shown that collective identity should be treated in research as something that we produce rather than what we are.
 Sue Widdicombe has demonstrated that people construct, accept, resist being cast as members of specific group through discourse.
 She showed that collective Identities are both ends as well as means to achieve further ends.
-Collective identity is an important subjects within war.
+Collective identity is an important subject within war.
 People construct and present themselves as members of specific group to make sense of their suffering as well as their positions in regard to armed conflicts.
 Demonizing and dehumanizing the other group is a prerequisite for justifying harming the people that belongs to it.